Terms and Conditions of Booking

 The following booking conditions form the basis of your holiday contract with The Alpine Generation Ltd. They set out our respective rights and obligations and you should therefore read them carefully.

-To make your booking, you must complete our party details form.
+To make your booking, you must complete our party details form (online or in hard copy).
 This must be signed by the party leader (who must be at least 18 years of age) on behalf of all persons named on the booking form, confirming your acceptance of these booking conditions.
 The number of people listed on the booking form must not exceed the number of persons specified in the booking.

 The party leader will be responsible for all payments due in respect of the arrangements purchased.
-The party details form must then be forwarded to us together with a payment of the deposit.
+The party details form must then be completed and forwarded to us (if appropriate) together with a payment of the full non-refundable deposit of £125pp.
 If booking 10 weeks or less before departure the full payment must be made at the time of booking.
 In addition, it is essential you take out appropriate insurance cover at the time of booking.

 Once we have received your booking form and all appropriate payments, we will, subject to availability, confirm your holiday by issuing a final confirmation.
 Please check the confirmation carefully as soon as you receive it and raise any queries immediately.